 Many feel that synthetic paraffin creates more soot and cancer causing byproducts when burned compared to beeswax or soy wax.
 It appears that Philip Fine (1999) found that beeswax does produce a different emissions signature than paraffin wax when burned.
 Beeswax did produce less sooting but had higher emission rates per mass of wax burned than the paraffin candle due to lower burn rates and longer smoldering times.
 Emissions from this smoldering would be limited by cutting off the tip of the wick, which avoids the creation of an ember at the end of the wick.

 I have been contacted by someone selling paraffin wax products who shared this and this document suggesting that paraffin waxes are as safe as other waxes used to make candles.
 It is important to note that these studies were funded by several large international paraffin manufacturing associations, so they are likely biased.
-And even if these reports are "entirely" truthful, they have excluded key heal concerns which may make paraffin as well as other waxes appear potentially hazardous.
+And even if these reports are "entirely" truthful, these reports lack consideration of key hazards found in burning fumes which may make paraffin as well as other waxes potentially hazardous.
 It is also equally important to note that a good amount of the claims that beeswax is safer than paraffin waxes likewise comes from those selling beeswax.
-As does soy wax claims.
+Soy wax claims are similar.

 The thermal structure of combustion is quire complex for waxes.
 As it burns, it can produce various flame colors.
 The blue color is due to chemiluminescence, while the visible yellow color is due to radiative emission from hot soot particles.
 The soot is formed through a series of complex chemical reactions, leading from the fuel molecule through molecular growth, until multi-carbon ring compounds are formed.
 The majority of emissions include organic compounds such as alkanes, alkenes, alkanoic acids, wax esters, cyclohexylalkanes, and alkanals.